He becomes a monk in all the different creeds of the world

 The masters say that heaven permits no alien intrusion: no fierce assault can penetrate to do it outrage.
 So too the soul that is to know God must be fortified and established such that nothing can penetrate into her, neither hope nor fear nor joy nor grief nor suffering or anything that could disturb her.
 Heaven is at all points equidistant from Earth; likewise the soul should be equally distant from all earthly things, no nearer to the one than to the other.
 Where the noble soul is, she must maintain an equal distance from all earthly things, from hope, from joy and from sorrow: whatever it is, she must rise above it. – Meister Eckhart (Vol. II, p.
 167)

 The teachers greatly praise love; but I extol detachment above any love.
-First, because, at best, love constrains me to love God, but detachment compels God to love me. . . .
+First, because, at best, love constrains me to love God, but detachment compels God to love me.
+Now it is a far nobler thing my constraining God to me than for me to constrain myself to God.
+That is because God is more readily able to adapt Himself to me, and can more easily unite with me than I could unite with God.
 That detachment forces God to me I can prove thus: everything wants to be in its natural place.
 Now God’s natural place is unity and purity, and that comes from detachment.
-Therefore God is bound to give Himself to a detached heart.
+Therefore God is bound to give Himself to a detached heart.2

 The masters also extol humility above many other virtues.
 But I extol detachment above humility for this reason: humility can exist without detachment, but perfect detachment cannot exist without perfect humility, for perfect humility ends in the destruction of self.
 Now detachment comes so close to nothing that between perfect detachment and nothing, no thing can exist; therefore perfect detachment cannot be without humility.
 But two virtues are always better than one.